Nictec/EasyRent-client/README.md

 npm test
 ```

-For more information see the [docs for vueify](https://github.com/vuejs/vueify).
+For more install information see the [docs for vueify](https://github.com/vuejs/vueify).

+For information about the server and the api visit (https://github.com/nictec/EasyRent-server).